cs10/bjc-r/README.md

 ```

 ## Viewing the Site
-The main "production" server for labs is hosted at Berkeley, [here][main].
+The main "production" server for labs is hosted at Berkeley, [here][main], it lags behind this repo in content.

 We also sometimes use CS10 students as lab rats, and you can view beta labs on
 the CS10 [site][cs10].

 However, the repository is setup so that any fork can be run using GitHub pages.
-The main BJC repo can be viewed in a live state, [here](gh), or you can use your own fork by visiting the following url: `http://[username].github.io/bjc-r/`, where you replace `[username]` with your GitHub account name.
+The main BJC repo can be viewed in a live state, [here][gh], or you can use your own fork by visiting the following url: `http://[username].github.io/bjc-r/`, where you replace `[username]` with your GitHub account name.

 ## Running Your Own Server
 While GitHub pages are convenient, you'll likely want to run your own web server